 The day has finally come—Breaking Bad is back.
-After a year of suspense, waiting on the edge of my seat (since I haven’t been able to move since the season 4 finale), everybody’s favorite meth-cooking high school chemistry teacher is back.
+After a year of suspense, everybody’s favorite meth-cooking high school chemistry teacher is back.

-In order to get up to speed with the premiere of season 5, I’ve been watching my Breaking Bad DVDs lately.
-I was watching episode six from season three—”Sunset”; the one in which Gale Boetticher, being first introduced to Walter White, unveils his coffee-making apparatus (which is, of course, adjacent to the meth lab they work in):
+In order to get up to speed with the premiere of season 5′s second half, I’ve been watching my Breaking Bad DVDs lately.
+I was watching episode 603—”Sunset”—in which Gale Boetticher, being first introduced to Walter White, unveils his coffee-making apparatus (which is, of course, adjacent to the meth lab they work in):

 If you didn’t recognize it, Gale essentially built, for all intents and purposes, a siphon filter.
-There’s a more specific name for Gale came up with, though – the Florence Siphon.
-Of course, being an incredibly geeky chemist, there shouldn’t be any doubt that Gale would go above and beyond what is absolutely necessary to make a great cup of coffee; he didn’t need that entire set up – he could’ve bought a siphon filter online, after all.
-That, of course, would have been much less entertaining.
+There’s a more specific name for it than the one Gale came up with, though—the Florence Siphon.
+Of course, being an incredibly geeky chemist, there shouldn’t be any doubt that Gale would go above and beyond what is absolutely necessary to make a great cup of coffee, but he didn’t need that entire set up—he could’ve bought a siphon filter online, after all.

 I recently ran across this a blog called Weak Interactions, where the blogger explains science the way it is portrayed on screen—sort of like a “myth busters” type of thing I guess.
 He investigates whether or not Hollywood science is the equivalent of real-life science.
 I found this entry about the “Sunset” episode of Breaking Bad and the Breaking Bad coffee maker and thought it was really interesting: